 Sophie Buysse

 Hi there!
-I'm Sophie (she/her), a fourth year PhD Candidate at Michigan State University.
+I'm Sophie (she/her), a fifth year PhD Candidate at Michigan State University.

 I'm co-advised by Emily Josephs and Jeff Conner in the Plant Biology Department and the Ecology, Evolution, and Behavior Program.
 I am broadly interested in plant evolution.
 The main themes in my dissertation work are adaptation to changing climates and the interaction of genetic drift and selection in trait loss.